 Emet and I came to our relationship speaking about our spending and savings habit at the beginning.
 We were pleased to find that we agreed on most things.
 While none of the couples agree 100 percent of the time, we all seem to be on the same page most of the time.

 All of us have some income discrepancies between partners.

-Sarah makes more than Vivian, Emet makes more than me, and Allison makes more than Colin.
-But surprisingly, it’s not an issue for any one of us.
+Sarah makes more than Vivian, Emet makes more than I do, and Allison makes more than Colin.
+But surprisingly, it’s not an issue for any of us.